 An NSA recovering from a failed condition cannot depend solely on it’s peer NSAs to reconstruct it’s state.

+An NSA must be able recover the state of the local transport plane from it’s NRM(s).

-The start of a service action should be recorded to facilitate rollback and replay if a failure occurred prior to the completion of the service action.
+The start of a service action should be recorded to facilitate rewind and replay if a failure occurred prior to the completion of the service action.

 The completion of a service action should result in a persistent or stable state whereby an NSA could recover to (i.e. checkpoint).